tomplex/nhlstats/README.md

 #### Usage - CLI

 ```
-❯ nhl --help
+$ nhl --help
 Usage: nhl [OPTIONS] COMMAND [ARGS]...

 Options:
   --help  Show this message and exit.

 Commands:
   list-games   List all games from START_DATE to END_DATE.
   list-plays   List all play events which occurred in the given GAME_ID.
+  list-shifts  List all shifts which occurred in the given GAME_ID.
   list-shots   List all shot events which occurred in the given GAME_ID.
 ```

 Use the `--output-format` option to specify how to display the collected data.
 This option is available with all commands.
 The default is `text`, which will pretty-print the data as a table.
-Other options include `csv`, `json`, which will output a nested JSON like `{"plays": [...]}`.
+Other options include `csv`, `json`, which will output a nested JSON like `{"data": [...]}`.
 The data from these commands will always be printed to stdout.
 On Linux, MacOS or Windows you can use the `>` to redirect stdout to a new file (will overwrite the contents if it exists), or `>>` to append to a file, like so: